jsonpickle/jsonpickle/README.rst

 ==========
-jsonpickle is a library for the two-way conversion of complex Python objects and `JSON <http://json.org/>`_.  jsonpickle builds upon the existing JSON encoders, such as simplejson, json.
+jsonpickle is a library for the two-way conversion of complex Python objects and `JSON <http://json.org/>`_.  jsonpickle builds upon the existing JSON encoders, such as simplejson, json, and ujson.

 .. warning::